Jason Buaillon

-Jason Jean Luc Buaillon (born 5 October 1991) is a French footballer who plays for Louhans-Cuiseaux as a left back or defensive midfielder.
+Jason Jean Luc Buaillon (born 5 October 1991) is a French footballer who plays for Championnat National 2 club La Roche VF as a left back or defensive midfielder.

 Club career

 Born in Le Mans, Buaillon graduated from Le Mans FC's youth system, and made his professional debut on 29 July 2011, starting in a 0–1 loss at AC Arles Avignon for the Ligue 2 championship.
 He scored his first goal on 6 April of the following year, netting his side's second of a 3–1 win at RC Lens.

 On 21 November 2013 Buaillon agreed a move to FC Sion, being effective in January of the following year.
 He appeared in only three matches for the Swiss side (169 minutes of action), which finished eighth.

 On 30 June 2014 Buaillon signed a three-year deal with Standard Liège, being subsequently loaned to AD Alcorcón.
 However, after being deemed surplus to requirements by manager José Bordalás, he moved to Paris FC also in a temporary deal.

 In June 2015 Buaillon signed for Vendée Luçon Football.
 However, the club filed for bankruptcy at the end of the 2015–16 season, and he was released, before signing for Créteil.